 Empty buckets/containers are used to carry small tools

 and supplies and to mix floor patching compounds.

 Duct tape - 1001 uses.
 Always a handy product to have.

 Floor patch additives are used in lieu of water with

-dry floor patching compounds to achieve added strength and adhesive properties.
+dry floor patching compounds to achieve added strength and bonding properties.

-A white milk-like liquid that comes in gallon-sized containers.
+This is white milky-like liquid that comes in gallon-sized containers.

 Where you buy your tools and supplies can be important if you